With summer winding down in Sandpoint, now is a good time to get ahead on air conditioner maintenance.

 - Viewing the blower, motor, drain line and coils

 - Reviewing lines, refrigerant totals and connections

-There’s also some upkeep you can do alone between professional tune-ups.
-You only need about an hour to clean your outdoor condenser unit, as well as a few pieces on your indoor HVAC system.
+There’s also some work you can do by yourself between professional tune-ups.
+It only takes about an hour to get the grime off your outdoor condenser unit, as well as a few parts on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-Pick a temperate day to wash your air conditioner.
+Choose a warm day to scrub your air conditioner.
 At least 60 degrees Fahrenheit (20 degrees Celsius) is ideal.
-That way, you can run your system once you’ve cleaned it.
+That way, you can check the unit once you’ve cleaned it.

 - Wet-dry vacuum and hose with a soft brush attachment